Free-range eggs

 Free-range eggs are eggs produced from birds that may be permitted outdoors.
-The term "free-range" may be used differently depending on the country and the relevant laws, and is not regulated in many areas.
+The term "free-range" may be used differently depending on the country and the relevant laws.

 Eggs from hens that are only indoors might also be labelled cage-free, barn, barn-roaming or aviary, following the animal happiness certification policies, also known as "happy chickens" or "happy eggs".
 This is different from birds that are reared in systems labelled as battery cages or furnished cages.